The #1 Predictor Of Divorce (Is Not What You Think)

 When we first get married, we often are still in the passionate, infatuation love stage.
 Later on — whether it be months or years — we find out that we don't always see eye-to-eye with our partner.

-They are successful in their marriage because somewhere along the way, they have been able to communicate openly about touchy or disagreeable topics, and they have been able to decide to disagree.
+They are successful in their marriage because somewhere along the way they have been able to communicate openly about touchy or disagreeable topics, and they have been able to decide to disagree.

-And they also choose not to let these disagreements leech into other aspects of their relationship.
+And they also choose to not let these disagreements leech into other aspects of their relationship.

 Success in any relationship, then, means we learn how we can respect the difference of opinion — and choose to love and carry on in the relationship anyway.